celisun/Deep_learning_automated__neuron_segmentation/README.md

 #### Approaches:
 - In this tentative experiments, I treated the segmentation task as a boundary/nonboundary classification task, using 2-way sofmax for the output of my network.
-- Used residual network method. (original: https://arxiv.org/abs/1512.03385, implementation on github: https://github.com/gcr/torch-residual-networks).
+- Reproduced and used residual network method. (original: https://arxiv.org/abs/1512.03385, implementation on github: https://github.com/gcr/torch-residual-networks).
+This has been giving me a great boost in classificaiton performance.
 - Sample selection from raw: only green and purple area will be selected for training batches, dilated boundary yellow area will be avoided.
 - Different random rotation techniques.
 In my experiment, rand+/-60 to 50% of samples in each batch performs the best.
 <img src="https://raw.githubusercontent.com/celisun/CREMIchallenge2017_segmentation_task/master/*Filtered%20Mask.png" width="600">
 <img src="https://raw.githubusercontent.com/celisun/CREMIchallenge2017_segmentation_task/master/*Visualize%20Boundary.png" width="600">